asyncapi/spec/spec/asyncapi.md

 #### <a name="providedServersObject"></a>Provided Servers Object

 The Provided Servers Object is a map of [Server Objects](#serverObject).
-These are the servers this [application](#definitionsApplication) exposes.
+These are the servers this [application](#definitionsApplication) MAY expose.
 E.g., an HTTP or a WebSocket server.

 ##### Patterned Fields